hydrogen-css/hydrogen/info/roadmap.md

 ## Bugfixes
 - Attributes that accept gradients as an option should provide a color fallback generated from the first color value in the gradient - this will require a more complex gradient map that provides access to the fallback color
+- The build fails if optional configurations are left blank or are set to null or are set to an empty array

 # This release so far